Introduction / History

 Prior to the twentieth century, the northern areas of Pakistan were semi-independent.
 They were under various local rulers such as the Mehtars of Chitral, the Wali of Swat, and the Mir of Hunza.
 Today, these communities are under Pakistani administration, governed by a federally appointed district commissioner.

 Ever since the abolition of the Mehtars and other local rulers, the northern tribes have undergone many social and cultural changes.
 Although the extensive road-building project is providing them with greater access to the mainstream of Pakistani society, it is also encouraging the influx of Pushtun from farther south.
-Among the smaller ethnic groups, there is a growing resentment toward the Pushtun, who dominate bureaucracy in the district government.
+Among the smaller ethnic groups, there is a growing resentment toward the Pushtun, who dominate the district government.

 Some ethnic groups, such as the Kho, are divided into three social classes: the upper class, ruling nobility; the middle class landowners; and the lower class tenant farmers and hired laborers.
 Most of the tribal groups in the northern territories practice endogamy, meaning that they only marry within their own group.
 Their societies are also patrilineal, which means that the line of descent is traced through the males.
 The women are not secluded, as is customary among many other Muslim groups, because they are needed to help with the farm work.